Larysha/rish-blogs/content/post/wsl/index.md

 The Ubuntu distribution will be installed by default - open it up:
 - Once it has finished its initial setup, you will need to create a username and password (this does not need to match your Windows user credentials).
 - Remember your password because you will be asked for it every time you want to do anything in your root (`/`) directory with the `sudo` command.
-Note you will not see anything when you type a password in terminal, but it does recognise what you type.
+Note that you will not see anything when you type a password in terminal, but it does recognise what you type.

 Now run the following commands:
 `sudo apt update` then